KuroMaple/redacted_card_game/README.md

 # redacted_card_game
-A card gane made with Flutter
+A card game made with Flutter